Helias/Notify-me/README.md

 # Usage

-You can create an alias on your file **~/.bashrc** just adding and configuring this code:
+You can create an alias on your file **~/.bashrc** (if this file doesn't exist create it with $ touch ~/.bashrc) just adding and configuring this code:

 ```bash
 # Telegram notify